network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 that should be an embarrassment for our entire industry.

-For this reason, the Apple “networkQuality” tool currently performs the upload and download tests simultaneously, to properly reflect how well a network performs when it is used this way.
+For this reason, the Apple “networkQuality” tool currently performs the upload and download tests concurrently, to properly reflect how well a network performs when it is used this way.

 However, a number of caveats come with measuring concurrently: